 Homemade Itch Wipe Directions:

 In the container, add two tablespoons of witch hazel.
+Witch hazel is an astringent that also soothes the skin.
+I use it on razor burn too!

 Add cotton rounds to soak up liquid.

 I added a label because I “found” these cool fabric sticker sheets when I was decluttering.
-Plus, my kids can read now so I label everything.
+Plus, my kids can read now…so I label everything.

 For more information on why I use essential oils, read my post on why I make my own cleaning supplies.